White Clay Creek Preserve: Opasiskunk

 The land on which White Clay Creek Preserve is located was originally sold to William Penn by Lenape Chief Kekelappen in 1683.
 Historians believe that Chief Kekelappen may have lived in Opasiskunk, an Indian town that was at the confluence of the east and middle branches of White Clay Creek.
 This town was quite large and covered several acres.
 Archeologists have found evidence that Opasiskunk was inhabited from the Archaic Period until the early 18th century.

 Colonial times

 There are several buildings from the early colonial era still standing in the vicinity of White Clay Creek Preserve.
 The Yeatman Mill House was once the hub of a prosperous milling and agriculture complex during the 18th and 19th centuries.
 The London Tract Baptist Meetinghouse was built in 1729.
 It is at the intersection of Sharpless and London Tract roads.
 Many of the area's earliest settlers are buried in the cemetery of the church.

-Mason-Dixon Line
+Mason–Dixon Line

 White Clay Creek Preserve borders the Mason–Dixon line and Twelve-Mile Circle at the Pennsylvania border with Delaware and Maryland.
 The line was established to end a protracted boundary dispute between the British colonies of Maryland and Pennsylvania, in 1750.
-Monuments marking points along the border line and arc can be seen at White Clay Creek Preserve.
+Monuments marking points along the border line and arc can be seen at White Clay Creek Preserve along the Tri-State Trail.